HSC Jean de La Valette: Construction

-Virtu Ferries ordered the Jean de La Valette in April 2009, in order to allow for an increased amount of passenger and cargo traffic between Malta and Sicily.
+Virtu Ferries ordered Jean de La Valette in April 2009, in order to allow for an increased amount of passenger and cargo traffic between Malta and Sicily.
 It was built by Austal in Henderson, Western Australia, and it was fabricated in modular blocks which were then fitted out together, since the vessel was larger than the hall it was constructed in.
 The vessel was constructed in accordance with Det Norske Veritas safety requirements.

 The catamaran was almost complete by March 2010 and it was launched on 25 April, with sea trials commencing in June.
 It was delivered from Australia to Malta in a two-week voyage under its own power between August and September 2010.
 During this voyage, the vessel was chased by four pirate skiffs near the Bab-el-Mandeb in the Red Sea, but it easily managed to outrun them.

 Career

 Malta–Sicily ferry

 The vessel commenced operations on 4 October 2010, becoming the flagship of Virtu Ferries and replacing the catamaran which had been in service since 2006.
 It operated on the Malta-Pozzallo and Malta-Catania routes, which took 90 minutes and three hours respectively.
 Multiple trips were made daily, with the vessel making 1006 Malta-Sicily trips in 2017.

 The vessel was depicted on a Maltese postage stamp which was issued on 10 August 2011.
 MaltaPost installed a mailbox on board the catamaran on 7 November 2011, and mail posted there was marked as paquebot.

 On 6 August 2015, the catamaran collided into a pier at Pozzallo and it was temporarily out of service for about a week until the necessary repairs were made.
 The vessel continued to operate the Malta-Sicily route until the larger catamaran entered into service in March 2019.